List of Bermuda ODI cricketers

 Bermuda recorded the largest margin of defeat in a World Cup match against India at Queen's Park Oval (pictured), losing by 257 runs in the 2007 World Cup.

 From their first match in 2006 to their final match in 2009, 37 players represented the Bermuda cricket team in One Day Internationals (ODIs).
 A One Day International is an international cricket match between two representative teams, each having ODI status, as determined by the International Cricket Council (ICC).
-An ODI differs from Test matches in that the number of overs per team is limited, and that each team has only one innings.
+An ODI differs from Test matches in that the number of overs per side is limited, and that each team has only one innings.